wprender/cloudbreak-docs/docs/aws.md

 - templates

 When you create one of the above resource, **Cloudbreak does not make any requests to AWS.
-Resources are only created on AWS after the `create cluster` button has pushed.** These templates are saved to Cloudbreak's database and can be reused with multiple clusters to describe the infrastructure.
+Resources are only created on AWS after the `cluster create` has applied.** These templates are saved to Cloudbreak's database and can be reused with multiple clusters to describe the infrastructure.

 **Templates**